skport/go-api-server-echo/readme.md

 ## Usage

-1. run `go run .` to start server.
+1. Run `go run .` to start server.
 2. Open http://localhost:3000 with your browser to see the result.
 3. Open http://localhost:3000/swagger/index.html, you can see Swagger Api documents.